wumarc/LeGM/README.md

 The app's name, LeGM, reflects its purpose of providing meaningful insights from raw data on players and teams to help users make informed decisions about a player's value on a particular team.
 The app, LeGM, enables users to research and compare any active players and gives them the flexibility to customize the list of attributes they wish to compare.

-# Getting Started with Create React App
+# Getting Started with LeGM

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).